udoychowdhuryy/CSCIHW-2101-S2023/Project1/readme.md

 then ask the user for the variables they would like for instance the Principal and years but with fixed amounts for the apy.
 For the compount the APY is 0.0001 and for the simple interest account it is 0.001.
-NOTE: The value of n im compounded must be 4 for quarterly
+NOTE: The value of n in compounded must be 4 for quarterly

 5. Incorporate the methods in the interactive prompt Add Options for transfering and Setting up a savings account Include error checking in logic (this is done for the most part you just need to add the methods to the prompt)